SComps/TandyPrinter/README.md

 # TandyPrinter
 This is the very beginnings of a printer application for the trs80gp Tandy emulator.

-At this point, it is ONLY a listener; and specifically connects to localhost on port 1234.
+At this point, it is ONLY a listener; and specifically listens on localhost using port 1234.
 It does NOT print anything yet; but simply outputs the data received from the emulator on the console screen.